-I’ve made Dean’s chili three time since he was over here.
-It’s great for a crowd and just the thing for Sunday football.
-It’s also perfect if you’re looking for a delicious festive dish that you can you can make ahead.
+Dean’s chili is great for a crowd and just the thing for Sunday football.
+It’s also perfect if you’re looking for a delicious festive dish that you can make ahead.
 It will keep for several days in the fridge.
 Just remember to reheat it slowly and gently.

 - 3 pounds boneless skinless chicken breast halves